Zasilkovna/WooCommerce/ai-docs/reference/packetery-module-forms.md

 | `days_until_shipping`, `shipping_time_cut_off` | The carrier is a car delivery carrier | The shipping day and the time of the day | [VERIFY: src/Packetery/Module/Forms/CarrierFormFactory.php#createForm] |
 | `max_cart_value`, `class_calculation_type` | The shop uses the carrier configuration of WooCommerce | The cart limit and the rule for several shipping classes | [VERIFY: src/Packetery/Module/Forms/CarrierFormFactory.php#createForm] |

-The validation rejects two limits of one table that overlap, and it rejects a compound carrier with fewer vendor groups than the minimum
+The validation rejects two limits of one table that overlap, and it rejects a compound carrier whose form offers enough vendor groups but whose user selected fewer than the minimum [VERIFY: src/Packetery/Module/Forms/CarrierFormFactory.php#validateOptions].
-[VERIFY: src/Packetery/Module/Forms/CarrierFormFactory.php#isAvailableVendorsCountLowerThanRequiredMinimum].
 The save merges the new limits with the stored ones, sorts them and keeps the per class section of the settings [VERIFY: src/Packetery/Module/Forms/CarrierFormFactory.php#updateOptions].